toplap-cat/iclc-memories-2023/niklas-reppel-paper-chair-two.md

 Ultimately it's hard to conceal someone's identity in this environment.
 Performance submissions typically include (or even must include) an example or reference work, which reveals the author's identity, anyway.

-Papers often aren't "self-contained", either, as they often refer explicitly to software repositories, recorded performances, or other references or projects that would reveal the author's identity.
+Papers aren't necessarily "self-contained", either, as they often refer explicitly to software repositories, recorded performances, or other references or projects that would reveal the author's identity.

-On the other hand, it'd be hard for the authors to write a complete paper without these references (how do you write a a paper about your performance practice without referencing some of your performances?), so they might be in the conundrum if asked to fully anonymize their papers and render them incomplete.
+On the other hand, it'd be hard for the authors to write a complete paper without these references (how do you write a a paper about your performance practice without referencing some of your performances?), so they might be in a conundrum if asked to fully anonymize their papers and render them incomplete.
 It's not like in theoretical math, where you can present a self-contained proof in a single paper.

 It'd be also hard to give a fair review of these submissions without having all the references.